Is Ophiuchus a constellation or a sign?

-The faint constellation Ophiuchus the Serpent Bearer appears in the southern sky at nightfall and early evening at this time of year.
-It descends into the southwest sky as evening deepens into late night.
-Ophiuchus is sometimes called the “13th” or “forgotten” constellation of the Zodiac.
-The sun passes in front of Ophiuchus from about November 29 to December 17.
+Ophiuchus the Serpent Bearer is sometimes called the 13th or forgotten constellation of the zodiac.
+That’s because the sun passes in front of Ophiuchus from about November 30 to December 18 each year.
 And yet no one ever says they’re born when the sun is in Ophiuchus.
-That’s because Ophiuchus is a constellation – not a sign – of the Zodiac.

 On sky maps, Ophiuchus the Serpent Bearer is depicted as holding Serpens the Serpent, which is considered a separate constellation.
 According to ancient Greek star lore, Ophiuchus is Asclepius, the physician who concocted a healing potion from the Serpent’s venom, mixing it with the Gorgon’s blood and an unknown herb.
 This potion gave humans access to immortality, until the god of the underworld appealed to Zeus to reconsider the ramifications of the death of death.

 Even today, the Staff of Asclepius – the symbol of the World Heath Organization – pays tribute to the constellation Ophiuchus the Serpent Bearer.

 Bottom line: Will you see faint Ophiuchus, the overlooked zodiacal constellation, tonight?